-This sub-fund is suitable for investors with a medium to long-term investment horizon and medium to high risk tolerance who wish to invest in a globally diversified portfolio.
+This sub-fund is suitable for investors with a medium to high risk tolerance who wish to invest in a globally diversified portfolio.
 Investors should seek to seize opportunities for attractive returns in any market environment and prepared to assume the associated risk.